tiagohm/astrum/README.md

 ---

-`datetime <arg0>`: Sets the UTC Date & Offset.
+`time <arg0>`: Sets the UTC Date & Offset.
 Use NOW for get the current date.

 * `arg0`(string): The UTC Date & Offset in ISO 8601 format